Aashvitt/Tetris_Game/README.md

 # Tetris Game using OpenGL

+🕹️ Welcome to the Tetris Game using OpenGL Repository! 🎮

 Tetris, the iconic puzzle game born in 1984 from the brilliant mind of Russian game designer Alexey Pajitnov, has become a cornerstone of gaming history.
 This project pays homage to the classic while infusing it with a modern twist, bringing Tetris into the realm of OpenGL graphics.
 The result is an addictive and visually captivating gaming experience that bridges the gap between nostalgia and innovation.

 Dive into a world of timeless gaming nostalgia with our Tetris Game using the power of OpenGL.
 This project offers a fusion of classic gameplay and cutting-edge graphics, delivering an engaging and revitalized Tetris experience.